jdeath/homeassistant-addons/minecraftbe/README.md

 You may want to create a service to restart the addon in the middle of the night so it updates the minecraft version (see below)

+If you want to monitor your bedrock server in homeassistant, install this integration as the built-in one only monitors java: https://github.com/jdeath/Bedrock-Homeassistant

 ## Installation

 The installation of this add-on is pretty straightforward and not different in